Antisemitism in Canada: 2000–present

 According to the "2013 Audit of Antisemitic Incidents" written by the B'nai B'rith Canada, there was a decrease of 5.3% in the number of antisemitic incidents during 2013.
 Despite that, cases of vandalism rose by 21.8% while violence increased by one incident and harassment cases dropped by 13.9%.
 These incidents include antisemitic graffiti, paintings of swastikas in Jewish neighborhood, firebomb attacks, antisemitic statements, etc. Antisemitic graffiti and swastika inscriptions has been also found during 2014.

 In March 2014, Quebec Premier Pauline Marois was accused of antisemitism by The Center for Israel and Jewish Affairs (CIJA) surrounding the statements made by party member Louise Mailloux.
 Mailloux had written statements equating the Jewish practice of circumcision to rape and claimed that halal and kosher food prices were kept high to fund religious activities abroad.
-She wrote that the money went to: “For the Jews, to finance Israel’s colonization in Palestinian territories?
-And for Muslims, to fund the Muslim Brotherhood, the Islamists who want to impose Islam worldwide?”
+She wrote that the money went to: “For the Jews, to finance Israel’s colonization in Palestinian territories.
+And for Muslims, to fund the Muslim Brotherhood, the Islamists who want to impose Islam worldwide.”
 Marois defended Mailloux, denying antisemitism within the party and stated that she had "very good relations with the leaders of this community and the leaders of all the different communities in Quebec.”
 CIJA claimed Marois's apology and statements were inadequate and "meaningless excuses" with CIJA Quebec vice-president, Luciano Del Negro, stating: "She alleges a misunderstanding and refuses to basically recognize her views are not only offensive, but anti-Semitic in nature.”

-In March 2015, a Toronto police published the 2014 Annual Hate/Bias Crime Statistical Report.
+In March 2015, the Toronto police published the 2014 Annual Hate/Bias Crime Statistical Report.
 According to the report, the victim group most targeted in 2014 was the Jewish community, with occurrence of 30% of all the hate crimes in Toronto.
 The total number of reported incidents that occurred on an antisemitic basis was 52, which makes the Jewish community the most targeted population with regard to assaults.

 In June 2015, B'nai B'rith Canada published the "2014 Audit of Antisemitic Incidents".
-Contrasted with 2014 results, there was an increase of almost 30% in antisemitic incidents.
+Contrasted with 2013 results, there was an increase of almost 30% in antisemitic incidents.
 The audit showed a peak of acts during July with the onset of operation Protective Edge in Gaza.
 According to the report, most of the incidents (1013) were defined as "harassment", when the fewest (19) were under the category of "violence".
 As in previous years audits, Ontario leads the number of incidents reported at 961, or 59% of the total.
 (See section on the "New antisemitism" in Canada below.)